 The statute is true when the victim was in a public place or lawfully in a private place.
 A trespasser on private property that gets bitten by a dog most likely cannot sue the owner.
 A victim is a “trespasser” if he or she did not have a property owner’s implied or expressed permission to be on a property.
 An owner will only be liable for damages to a trespasser if the person is under the age of six or if a negligent act on the owner’s part caused the injury.
 A dog owner will also not be liable for a dog bite injury if he or she prominently displayed a sign with the words “Bad Dog” on the property.

 In cases where the victim contributed to the dog bite incident by provoking the dog or otherwise causing the bite to occur, the courts will reduce the liability of the dog owner by the victim’s contributory percentage.
-Many dog bite cases in Tampa Bay come down to the question of negligence, instead of matters within the dog bite statute.
+Many dog bite cases come down to the question of negligence, instead of matters within the dog bite statute.
 If the courts find a dog owner guilty of negligence, such as letting a dog stray onto a neighbor’s property, and determine that this negligence was the proximate cause of the dog bite injury, the owner will be liable for damages.

 Don’t Wait – Get Help